adamsilver/fdpb/06-an-inbox.md

 ### Ordered and unordered lists

+The generic list is useful because it itemises its content accessibly and groups related content into bite-size chunks.
+But they can be used for more than just bullet points.
+They come in two flavours: ordered (`<ol>`) and unordered (`<ul>`) lists.
+And they are far less opiniated than tables.

-The difference between ordered and unordered lists lies in the name.
-If order matters&mdash;that is, if the user is expected to read or action the items in order, such as a recipe&mdash;use an ordered list.
-Conversely, an inbox doesn't have to be read or actioned in some predefined order.
-So let's focus on the more nonchalant unordered list as shown below.
+The difference between the two types lies in their name.
+If order matters, use an ordered list.
+For example, following a recipe's instructions requires doing so in order.
+Not following them in order matters greatly.
+On the other hand, an inbox doesn't have to be read or actioned in a predefined order.
+It sounds simple when put like that, but we tend to overthink this sort of thing.
+Let's lay out the inbox using a `<ul>`.

 ```HTML
 <ul class="inbox">